johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 A Bayesian reasoner's beliefs **after** acquiring new evidence are called the **posterior** beliefs.

 For example, if you find out that the card is a heart, you must eliminate all non-hearts, and reallocate the remaining probability to the remaining 13 cards.
-These each now have a probability of 1/13, and the total still adds up to 1.
+Each card now has a probability of 1/13, and the total still adds up to 1.

 <img src="bayesian-gambler-posterior.svg"
      alt="Example Posterior Beliefs: Bayesian Gambler"